HomeFREE FilingPricingTax ProfessionalsBecome a Partner

 Initial Registration

-Non-profits must register as a corporation with the Arizona Corporation Commission (ACC).
-This includes submitting Articles of Incorporation along with a $40 filing fee.
-The Certificate of Disclosure must also be included.
+• Register as a corporation with the Arizona Corporation Commission (ACC) by filing Articles of Incorporation and a $40 fee, along with a Certificate of Disclosure.

-Register with the Arizona Secretary of State and renew annually, ensuring compliance with the Arizona Charitable Solicitation Act.
+• Register with the Arizona Secretary of State for charitable solicitation and renew annually to stay compliant.

 Annual Filing Requirements